 - The time needed to build and finish a hydroelectric plant is too long.
 It may up to 18 years.

-- Floods created by the flow of the water from the dam affect the living organism; as the temperature of the water may increase, and the organisms which don’t adapt to this new environment conditions will die.
+- Floods created by the water flow from the dam affect the living organism; as the water temperature may increase, the organisms that don’t adapt to this new environment will die.

 - Producing hydroelectric energy depends on the weather conditions and the availability of water.
-The flow of the water may reduce; as a result of the sedimentation in dams and that affects the generation of hydroelectric energy.
+The flow of the water may reduce; as a result of the sedimentation in dams, it affects the generation of hydroelectric energy.

-- We need a large area of land to construct a dam, install a power production unit, and transformers.
+- We need a large land area to construct a dam and install a power production unit and transformers.